Back Yard Burgers: History

 In January 2013, just four months after the bankruptcy filing, Back Yard Burger indicated it had received financing from its new owners, Pharos Capital, and was ready to emerge from bankruptcy, albeit with a new CEO.
 Neither Reid M. Zeising nor C. Stephen Lynn was mentioned as investors responsible for financing the emergence of Back Yard Burgers from bankruptcy.
 Back Yard Burgers appointed a new CEO, David McDougal; Michael G Webb is the CFO.

 In July 2017, Axum Capital Partners "bought a controlling stake" in Back Yard Burgers from Pharos Capital Group LLC.
 Back Yard Burger's entity name is Tantum Companies, LLC.

 In July 2018, Scott Shotter replaced David McDougal as Chief executive officer (CEO).

 In May 2020, Dennis Pfaff, an industry veteran from Red Lobster and Friendly's, took over as CEO.

 On September 18, 2020, Back Yard Burgers opened a new prototype store in Gastonia, North Carolina.

 In 2022, Back Yard Burgers was named one of America's favorite brands by Newsweek.

+In late July 2023, Back Yard Burgers filed for bankruptcy again and closed more restaurants.
+At the time of this filing, the chain reported 20 operating locations, representing a decline of 15 from the prior year.
+Back Yard Burgers emerged from Chapter 11 bankruptcy in December 2024.